topology-tool-kit/ttk-data/CONTRIBUTING.md

   - Pointers to the Doxygen documentation of all the TTK filters involved in the example.
 - Note that the output webpage can be visualized locally by entering the command `mkdocs serve` in the [ttk-data](https://github.com/topology-tool-kit/ttk-data) directory.

-- In the three cases above (`pvsm` state file, `py` script, MkDocs entry), we invite you to checkout the other examples already included in [ttk-data](https://github.com/topology-tool-kit/ttk-data) for inspiration.
+- In the three cases above (`pvsm` ParaView state file, `py` Python script, `.md` MkDocs entry), we invite you to checkout the other examples already included in [ttk-data](https://github.com/topology-tool-kit/ttk-data) for inspiration.